adrelanos/anon-meta-packages/README.md

 Safe to remove.

+Package: apparmor-profiles-kicksecure
-Package: apparmor-profiles-hardened-debian
+Replaces: apparmor-profiles-hardened-debian
 Architecture: all
 Depends: apparmor-profile-icedove,
 apparmor-profile-torbrowser,
 apparmor-profile-xchat,
 apparmor-profile-gwenview, apparmor-profile-okular, ${misc:Depends}
 Replaces: apparmor-profiles-whonix
-Description: AppArmor profiles developed by the Hardened Debian Team
+Description: AppArmor profiles developed by the Kicksecure Team
-# AppArmor profiles developed by the Hardened Debian Team #
+# AppArmor profiles developed by the Kicksecure Team #

 A metapackage, which installs apparmor profiles developed by the Hardened Debian team.